Shelburne Police Blotter: April 30 - May 5

 Fire calls: 4

-1 – operating a vehicle without the owner’s consent and unlawful mischief
+Total arrests: 4 (1 aggravated assault with a weapon, reckless endangerment, burglary; 2 disorderly conduct; 1 operating a vehicle without the owner’s consent and unlawful mischief)

 April 30 at 11:46 a.m., police went to check on a person at the T-Bird Motel but couldn’t find them.
 They got in touch a few days later.